-IIED principal researcher Jamie Skinner is the capacity building director of FutureDAMS, and sits on its strategic management team.
+IIED senior associate Jamie Skinner is the capacity building director of FutureDAMS, and sits on its strategic management team.
 The institute is mainly involved in two areas of research work:

 The project will also determine how impacts of dams on local populations (on community cohesion, livelihoods, asset tenure, and gender equality, for example) can best be addressed within practical operational frameworks to ensure more equitable distribution of benefits.
 Key to this are the conditionalities imposed by the dam financiers (such as China and the Climate Bonds Initiative), and work includes understanding and influencing their policies

 Climate finance: examining the decision making around pathways to low-carbon and climate-resilient development alongside insights on energy and water investments.